AnuragAmbekar741/epl-arsenal-2025-prediction/rules.md

 ---

+## 8.5 Deep Learning Research Questions

+- [ ] **Formulate research questions**
+  - [ ] Do deep learning models outperform traditional ML for EPL match prediction?
+  - [ ] Does LSTM capture temporal patterns better than feedforward networks?
+  - [ ] What sequence length (last N matches) works best for LSTM?
+  - [ ] How do deep learning models handle class imbalance (Win/Draw/Loss)?
+  - [ ] What features are most important for each model type?
+- [ ] **Document findings**
+  - [ ] Answer each research question with evidence from experiments.
+  - [ ] Include in final report with supporting visualizations and metrics.

+---

 ## Completion Criteria

 The project is considered **complete** when:

 - [ ] A cleaned and feature-engineered dataset exists in `data/processed/`.
-- [ ] At least two ML models (e.g., Logistic Regression and Random Forest) are trained and evaluated.
+- [ ] At least two traditional ML models (e.g., Logistic Regression and Random Forest) are trained and evaluated.
+- [ ] At least two deep learning models (Feedforward Neural Network and LSTM) are trained and evaluated.
+- [ ] All models are compared comprehensively with performance metrics and visualizations.
+- [ ] Research questions about deep learning effectiveness are answered with evidence.
-- [ ] Predictions for Arsenal’s fixtures are generated and saved.
+- [ ] Predictions for Arsenal's fixtures are generated using the best-performing model.
 - [ ] Visualizations of performance and predictions are created.
 - [ ] A final written report and presentation slide deck are completed and stored in `reports/`.
 - [ ] Repository is organized, documented, and reproducible.
+- [ ] Deep learning models are saved and can be loaded for inference.

+---

+## Summary of changes

+1. Section 1: Added TensorFlow/Keras and new files
+2. Section 8: Expanded with deep learning subsections
+3. New Section 8.5: Research questions
+4. Section 9: Added deep learning evaluation methods
+5. Section 12: Added deep learning discussion to the report
+6. Completion Criteria: Updated to require deep learning models

+---

+## What this adds

+- Feedforward Neural Network (required)
+- LSTM Model (required)
+- Hybrid Model (optional, advanced)
+- Research questions to answer
+- Comprehensive model comparison
+- Deep learning-specific evaluation

+---